verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

 {{< /clipboard >}}

 ## Add OpenSearch users
-If you want to create an additional user other than the default user in OpenSearch, follow these instructions.
+If you want to create additional users, other than the default OpenSearch user, then follow these instructions.

-1. Make sure the user doesn't exist.To get the existing, users:
+1. First, make sure that the user doesn't already exist.
+To get the existing users:

 {{< clipboard >}}
 ```yaml